 We spend the next 5 days snowboarding at LAAX.
 If you’ve never heard of LAAX, you’re in for a treat.
 LAAX is not only amazingly beautiful, but also Europe’s snowiest and sunniest winter resort, home to over 235km of pistes to explore.
 This resort is a mecca for freestyle riders, with great tree riding, four perfectly constructed snow parks (catering to all abilities), and the longest continuous half pipe in the world.
 Surprisingly, LAAX has remained a Swiss secret shred destination, meaning great riding and non-existent lift queues.
 Situated between 2000-3000 metres of altitude, the resort has consistent snowfall, especially at the peak of glacier Vorab, providing the opportunity for great off-piste powder turns.
 As Europe’s leading and most comprehensive freestyle resort, there is no wonder it is a magnet for international pro riders.
 You’ll get to check out pro riders from across the world showcase their talents in the half-pipe and slopestyle courses.
 After riding, join the crew at the Riders Palace for some after hours fun.

 Optional LAAX Backcountry Day (March 10, 2018)

 For our final day on-snow you’re in for a treat.
 We’ll have the option of spending a full day checking out the incredible off-piste, backcountry terrain that is on offer here in LAAX.
 Follow your guides for some unforgettable pow turns and some incredible views along the way.

 Day 10 (23 JAN) – Departure Day

 We transfer back to Zurich with the crew, and with high fives all round we bid farewell to an epic Swiss riding tour.

-We have limited availability for they tour.
-Bookings close September 30 unless sold out prior.
+We have limited availability for this tour.
 Contact us to check availability:

 Email – [email protected]